-There are certain types of IRAs for different types of individuals, including traditional IRAs and Roth IRAs.
+Different types of IRAs will work better for certain individuals; two of the most well-known include traditional IRAs and Roth IRAs.

-Traditional IRAs allow tax-deductible contributions.
+- Traditional IRAs allow tax-deductible retirement plan contributions.
 Withdrawals are taxed at the current tax rate when funds are withdrawn from the account, but any transactions within the account are not taxed.
-This works best for investors who think their tax rate will go down in retirement, which positive for those at the top of their salary or far along in their careers.
+This works best for investors who think their tax rate will go down in retirement.
 Two types of traditional IRA are Savings Incentive Match Plan for Employees (SIMPLE) IRA, which is similar to a 401(k)plan, and Simplified Employee Pension (SEP IRA), which is for small businesses to set up for employees.

-Unlike traditional IRAs, Roth IRAs do not offer a tax deduction on contributions, but funds withdrawn in retirement are not taxed.
-This is useful for those who expect to have higher post retirement income tax levels than at the time of their investment.
+- Roth IRAs, unlike traditional IRAs, do not offer a tax deduction on contributions, but funds withdrawn in retirement are not taxed.
+This is useful for those who expect to have higher post-retirement income tax levels than at the time of their investment.
 MyRA, introduced by the Obama administration, is a type of Roth IRA.

 It is possible to have both traditional and Roth IRAs, but contributions to both combined may not exceed yearly contribution limits.